What are EDI Tools?

 But you also need a solution that will help you scale, and these days hyper-scalability is only possible by optimizing integration performance, enabling rapid application-to-application connectivity, and accelerating API-based integration patterns.
 So to get all this, what should you really be looking for?

-What to Look for When Comparing EDI Tools to Cloud Integration Platforms
+What to Look for When Comparing EDI Tools to Cloud Integration Solutions

 What’s more, all the same data can be shared across your entire organization – not just with IT staff – through persona-based dashboards that present the data in meaningful context depending on a person’s role – from an EDI administrator to a Business Analyst, all the way up to the C-suite.

-Cleo Integration Cloud: The Complete Platform for Modern Times
+Cleo Integration Cloud: The Complete Solution for Modern Times

-Approaching your EDI tools decision from a strategic, value-creation perspective will help you make sure you’re in a position of confidence and control with whatever technology platform you choose.
+Approaching your EDI tools decision from a strategic, value-creation perspective will help you make sure you’re in a position of confidence and control with whatever technology solution you choose.

 The Cleo Integration Cloud platform lets you opt for an entirely self-service approach, a 100 percent managed services deployment, or a blend of the two depending on what you decide is best for your business.